inbravo/aws-feature-set/README.md

 - Consumer(s) continuously polls the Message Queue, looking for messages
 - Messages can be retrieved via SQS API
 - Message polling is used to retrieve SQS messages
-	- SQS long poll will always return with a message, and wait untill the message is available on queue
+	- SQS long poll will always return with a message, and wait untill the message is available on queue.
+Maximum timeout 20 secs
 	- SQS short poll can return with or without a message, and won't wait untill the message is available on queue
 - Messages can be kept in queue from 1 minute to 14 days (default is 4 days)
 - Visibility timeout
 	- Visibility timeout period only starts when a worker node has picked up the message for processing.
 During this interval, the message is invisible to other processor workers
 	- Message than get deleted from queue
+	- Default visibility timeout setting of 30 seconds
 	- Maximum timeout period is 12 hours
 - The producer and consumer can run at their own independent throughput
 - The queue acts as a buffer between consumer and producer